stephentannersmith/water_tracker/README.md

 ## MVP Features
 - Login & registration with proper validations using SQLAlchemy/ORM - COMPLETE
 - Ability to enter & store water intake each hour (ie. one cup, one bottle, one "default" glass) - COMPLETE
-- Ability to graph the progress of the user's water intake - IN DEVELOPMENT
+- Ability to graph the progress of the user's water intake - COMPLETE
 ## Feature Backlog
 - Facebook OAuth
 - Rewards/Points/Achievement system for bragging rights